WildEyeConservation/TrapTagger/README.md

 ### Virtual Private Cloud (VPC)

 For security reasons, one wants to ensure that third-party classifiers do not have access to the internet.
 This is achived using your VPC by creating two different subnets - a private one without internet access and a public one with access.
-Begin by creating a new subnet:

-- Open the AWS VPC console
+- Open the AWS console.
-- Select the subnets option in the side tab
+- Select the subnets option in the side tab and view the list of subnets.
+- Choose the subnet from the list that is the same as your subnet ID from your server as your public subnet
+- Give the subnet a useful name
+- Save the name and ID of the subnet for later
+- Choose another subnet from the list as your private subnet
+- Give the subnet a useful name
+- Save the name and ID of the subnet for later

+If there are not enough default subnets created, create a new subnet:
 - Click the create subnet button
 - Select the VPC where you launched your server above
 - Give this private subnet a useful name